Ahmed Dawood: Social and welfare services

 In 1983, he founded the Dawood Public School in Karachi's Dawood Colony.
 Dawood's children and those from his extended family all went abroad to the UK for schooling and to prestigious universities in the UK and the US.

 TDF was involved in the construction and administration of various schools, colleges, and madrassas.
 It also offered stipends and scholarships to students for higher education.

 Dawood and his family have also been involved in the construction of Masjid-e-Quba in Karachi's Dawood Colony.
 He has also been engaged in welfare of the Memon community.
 In 1981, he was involved in the creation of a united platform for Memons.
 The United Memon Jamat of Pakistan (UMJP) was formed to create a joint organisation of Halai, Kutchi and Sindhi Memons.

-He was also engaged in the establishment of the Al-Shifa Trust in Rawalpindi in 1986 to which he donated generously.

-Dawood died 2 January 2002 in Karachi at the age of 102.
+Dawood died 2 January 2002 in Karachi at the age of 96.
 Dawood is buried in the grounds of the Mewa Shah Graveyard of Karachi.

 In 2003, Lahore University of Management Sciences (LUMS) established the Ahmed Dawood Chair at the SBA School of Science and Engineering Dean in his honor.

-Awards

-Dawood received awards for achievements in areas including economy, finance, education, social welfare, trade, and industry.
-These included Hilal-e-Khidmat (in 1962) and Baba-e-Ittehad (in 1986).